"Blizzard of the century" kills dozens but conditions expected to improve

 New Jersey Gov. Phil Murphy said in a statement that he was "deploying New Jersey Task Force One to assist New York with rescue efforts after extreme winter weather impacted the state this weekend, because that's what neighbors do."

-However, temperatures "are expected to moderate across the Midwest and the East over the next few days ahead of this system," the National Weather Service said in its latest advisory early on Tuesday, though it warned that "locally hazardous travel conditions" would persist.
+Temperatures "are expected to moderate across the Midwest and the East over the next few days ahead of this system," the National Weather Service said in a Tuesday morning advisory, though it warned that "locally hazardous travel conditions" would persist.

 CBS Buffalo affiliate WIVB-TV said conditions were extremely cold overnight Tuesday and many roads were still impassible.
 "Do not try to venture out around Buffalo as getting stuck can quickly become a life threatening situation with temperatures mostly in the teens overnight," the station warned.